SirapopeP/sirapope-schoolie-frontend/README.md

 └── environments/
 ```

+## Recent Updates

+### Student Navigation Fix
+We've resolved an issue where clicking on student cards would occasionally result in a ChunkLoadError.
+The solution:

+- Added a StudentRedirectComponent that handles navigation to student details using hash URLs
+- Optimized student-detail loading to handle cases with and without academyId
+- Updated navigation patterns to support multiple route formats

+### Code Cleanup
+We've performed code cleanup and optimization across several components:

+- Removed excessive console logs and debugging statements
+- Improved performance with `trackBy` in `ngFor` loops
+- Refactored redundant code in student components
+- Organized styles with SCSS mixins to reduce duplication
+- Simplified component templates for better maintainability

 ## API Integration

 The application is configured to work with a RESTful API.
 Update the `apiUrl` in `src/app/services/api.service.ts` to match your backend API endpoint.